Some investors hold fast in Russian markets, unfazed by big retreat

 "Investor response over Russia is emotional rather than rational," said Julie Dickson, equity product manager for London-based emerging market fund manager Ashmore.

 Russian stocks, in particular, have been pummeled, including a one-day market plunge of more than 10 percent in early March.
-Year-to-date, the ruble-denominated MICEX stock index is down 13 percent, while the dollar-denominated RTS .IRTS is off 21 percent.
+Year-to-date, the rouble-denominated MICEX stock index is down 13 percent, while the dollar-denominated RTS is off 21 percent.

 Dickson said Ashmore does not believe the unrest in Ukraine, which western powers contend is being fomented by Russia, will result in an all-out military conflict.